Amal-JS/React-2/README.md

 header component : Have some h1 heads with home counter values when clicking on that page will change a function is passed using props from App.js to Header.js

+==> We are  using useEffect() hook next,
+    which is simillar like ComponentDidMount , ComponentDidUpdate and ComponentWillUnmount

+    import useEffect from react
+    useEffect takes two argument - a function and a array

+    when you didn't pass the second argument then the function will be called always when we use useEffect we don't want it to be in all render() so for that pass what are the values you need this function for ==> [value1 , value2 , .......]

+    useEffect function won't return any thing.
+But we can return a function .
+But this function will be called the next time when state change and after that the function will be called to see that see the console in counter component

+    useEffect can be used in function component any number of times

+    ==>useEffect(()=>{ }, [] ) -- will not be called once  because array is empty